Seymour Rosofsky: Works

 In the 1950s and early 1960s, Rosofsky often focused on nightmarish modern narratives that featured faceless men, often in hospitals, wheelchairs, and other uncomfortable, vulnerable situations or empty spaces, which he depicted in agitated lines that some critics liken to Alberto Giacometti's graphic work and Francis Bacon's tortured interiors (e.g., Patient in a Dentist Chair, 1961).
 Unemployment Agency (1957) features several rows of identical men in hats, sitting in severe, tall-backed chairs, facing rows of boxes that recede into a foreboding, bureaucratic infinity. he depicts a funhouse mirror-laden carnival scene in similar fashion in Tilt-a-Whirl (1957).

 Time spent in Paris on a fellowship led to a greater surrealist turn in Rosofsky's work, realized in a fantastical, frightening vocabulary of clowns, menacing faces, and bizarre scenarios urgency and a more intense color palette.
 He often employed these figures in works examining power (e.g., his sardonic depiction of Chicago politics, Daley Machine, 1968) and social issues (Homage to Spain, Thalidomide Children and Others, 1965) that in their focus on generalized dehumanization shared more with New York artist George Tooker, than with Rosofsky's former classmate, Leon Golub's more political work.
 By the 1970s, Rosofsky turned to caustic depictions of fraught male-female relationships and roles that portrayed cardboard cutouts or stage puppet-like men and women, enacting disturbing scenes in theatrical domestic scenes, such as The Couple (1973) or The Love Fountain (1967).
 Rosofsky's last works were lighter and more detached, and included "commedia dell'arte" drawings commissioned for the 1982 Venice Biennale's Carnevale del Teatro.

+In 2024, his work The Inspector was featured as the cover art for Blake Butler's novel Void Corporation.